LEARNAcademy/syllabus/ruby/hashes.md

 We know that methods are functions that belong to a class.
 And Ruby decides which methods belong to which class based on the ability of the class (what it can do) rather than what each class is.
 This concept of allowing like-data types to share methods is called **duck typing**.
 "If it looks like a duck and quacks like a duck just go ahead and treat it like a duck."

-Duck typing is useful because hashes share abilities with classes like arrays and ranges.
+Duck typing is useful because hashes share abilities with Ruby classes like arrays and ranges.
 This means the same methods available to those classes can be applied to class Hash.

 Methods such as `.each` and `.map` can be applied to instance of class Hash.
 Since these methods work on all things that are iterable they are grouped together.
 The group of iterable methods that include `.each` and `.map` is called the **enumerable module.**